Jimmy Floyd Hasselbaink: Chelsea

-In summer 2002 the cause of his hamstring injury was discovered, and he underwent an operation to relieve a blockage in the arteries of his right leg which had been severely restricting circulation.
+In the summer of 2002, the cause of his hamstring injury was discovered, and he underwent an operation to relieve a blockage in the arteries of his right leg, which had been severely restricting circulation.
 During his recovery, he appeared as a pundit for ITV's coverage of the 2002 FIFA World Cup.
 Ranieri initiated a squad rotation system for the 2002–03 season but focused the team around Gianfranco Zola, which limited Hasselbaink's playing time.
 Barcelona manager Louis van Gaal agreed an £8 million transfer for Hasselbaink in the January transfer window after months of negotiations but was dismissed before the transfer went through and the deal subsequently collapsed.
 Though the attack was focused on Zola throughout the season, Hasselbaink managed to score 15 goals in 44 games, only one goal fewer than Zola.

-In the 2003–04 season, he scored 17 goals in all competitions, which, despite the arrival of new strikers Adrian Mutu and Hernán Crespo, made him top-scorer at the club for the third time in four years.
+Towards the end of the 2002–03 season, Chelsea's financial situation improved and Ranieri told Hasselbaink that he was out of favour as the club could afford new strikers.
+New owner Roman Abramovich provided funds to sign Adrian Mutu and Hernán Crespo and Ranieri did not choose Hasselbaink in UEFA Champions League qualifying games.
+On 17 August 2003, in the first league game of the new season, Hasselbaink came on as a half-time substitute for Guðjohnsen and scored the late winner in a 2–1 victory away to Liverpool.
 On 27 March, his 32nd birthday, Hasselbaink came on as a 60th-minute substitute for Geremi and scored a hat-trick as Chelsea came from behind to beat Wolverhampton Wanderers 5–2 at Stamford Bridge.
-Chelsea finished the season in second place and reached the semi-finals of the Champions League; Hasselbaink played in both legs of the semi-final defeat to AS Monaco, as Chelsea lost 5–3 on aggregate.
+He scored 17 goals in all competitions, which, made him top-scorer at the club for the third time in four years.
+Chelsea finished the season in second place and reached the semi-finals of the Champions League; Hasselbaink played in both legs of the semi-final defeat to Monaco, as Chelsea lost 5–3 on aggregate.

+In 2004, Ranieri was sacked and succeeded by José Mourinho, whom Hasselbaink saw only once and never spoke to.
+Hasselbaink reflected in 2021 that Mourinho used him as an example that he could remove and replace any player at the club.